07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Parameters :

 1. sku : filter products by sku
-2. user : filter products by the username who registered them
+2. model : filter products by model (required)
 3. sort : sort the values the only valid values are ASC and DESC, default is ASC
 4. sortColumn : select the value that sorts the list in this case name or user
 5. pageNumber : the page number to select of the list the first is page zero (0) (required)